 STRINGS by Chris Green

 I am putting the goat out into the back yard when I first notice something odd.
-I am putting the goat out – and it seems driving to work in the city, simultaneously.
+I am putting the goat out – and simultaneously driving to work in the city.
 ‘I expect I will wake up in a minute,’ I think…..
 I don’t.
-I am already awake – and so it seems is ‘the other.’
+I am already awake – and so it seems is the other.

 ‘What in the blue hell is going on?’
 I wonder.
 ‘There are two of me.’
 It feels as if I have split, or multiplied.
 I am in two places at the same time.
 My attention moves from goat to car and car to goat.
 I can see from the outset that this is going to present a colossal challenge to my multitasking abilities.
 And shatter my reliance on logic and reason.
 Given that I have not taken any hallucinogenic drugs since my youth, and do not have a history of psychosis, this is a troubling insight.

 My car is painted lilac.
 I can’t decide whether it is comforting or unsettling that all the other cars on the streets are painted lilac too.
 This distraction causes me to drive through a couple of red lights on my way to work in the city.
 I, that is the second I, the one that is not putting out the goat, do not seem to have got to grips with the complexities of chromatics yet.
 To add to my state of confusion, the radio is locked into a Russian radio station and the hazard lights will not turn off.
 And there is a large red spider on my shoulder.
 With a careful swipe, I get rid of it with a copy of Mojo I find lying on the floor.